Informo/specs/content/introduction/terminology.md

 #### Trust Level

-The trust level is a representation of how much a user or a trust authority is trusting other trust authorities, affecting how far a user or trust authority can delegate the verification of sources and trust authorities.
+The trust level is an indication on how much a client implementation trusts a trust authority.
+It is a relative integer representing the maximum depth in the user's trust network that can be reached from the said trust authority.
+It can be either defined by the user (to control what its client must trust as precisely as possible) or by a trust authority for another trust authority (to delegate the certification of trustworthiness).

 #### Trust Link

 A trust link is an unidirectional connection between a user or trust authority and another trust authority they trust.
 The concept is similar to the edges in [graph theory](https://en.wikipedia.org/wiki/Graph_theory).

 #### Trust network, Trust chain